marufmoinuddin/stable-diffusion-colab-ui/README.md

 Remember to terminate the ngrok tunnel and stop the Stable Diffusion user interface when you are done.

-For more details, refer to the original Colab notebook: [Easy-Diffusion.ipynb](https://colab.research.google.com/drive/1azbWcuk5Bs-IF4Hbv7UouNClj2amo8an)
+For more details, refer to the original Colab notebook: [StableDiffusionUI](https://colab.research.google.com/drive/1azbWcuk5Bs-IF4Hbv7UouNClj2amo8an)
 ```

-Feel free to add any additional information or customization to this README as needed.